How Cab Chat Started

 SuperCabby decided to retain ownership of Cab Chat and to continue with the show, though the show will take a different format to previous shows.

-2018 will see the Cab Chat Show take a new format for the foreseeable future, there will no longer be a live Cab Chat show, the show will be recorded with pre recorded input from various members of the old LTR team and some new guest presenters, also hopefully input from MacTheCab as and when he can get a decent internet connection.
+2018 will see the Cab Chat Show take a new format for the foreseeable future, there will no longer be a live Cab Chat show, the show will be recorded with pre recorded input from various members of the Team and some new guest presenters, also hopefully input from MacTheCab as and when he can get a decent internet connection.

 Cab Chat Show will continue to be aired on London Taxi Radio but from 2018 will also have its own iTunes podcast feed and its own Tune In Radio links.